-This course is assessed through continuous assessment of portfolio based work.
-Students will complete 12 practical cooking assessments (each worth 5% of the overall GCSE) and a range of knowledge tests, evaluations and diaries of learning activities over the two years.
+This course is assessed through continuous completion of portfolio based work over the two years.
+Students will be assessed mainly on practical cooking tasks (worth 60% of the overall GCSE) as well as some knowledge tests and evaluations.

 Course structure: